GluuFederation/docs-casa-prod/docs/source/plugins/account-linking.md

 ### Update Casa custom script

 Since the *standard* authentication flow will be different, the `casa` script contents must be updated.
-Expand the row corresponding to Casa script, back up the current script contents and then replace with those found [here](https://github.com/GluuFederation/casa/blob/version_4.0/plugins/account-linking/extras/casa.py).
+Expand the row corresponding to Casa script, back up the current script contents and then replace with those in file `/opt/gluu/dist/casa-al/casa.py`.

 Press the update button at the bottom of the page.

 The login page must be updated so it dynamically loads the external providers in a way that users can choose a provider to log in/create an account:

 1. Log in to the chroot
-1. `cd` to `/opt/gluu/jetty/oxauth/custom/pages`
-1. Copy the file found [here](https://github.com/GluuFederation/casa/blob/version_4.0/plugins/account-linking/extras/casa.xhtml) into `pages` folder.
+1. Run `cp /opt/gluu/dist/casa-al/casa.xhtml /opt/gluu/jetty/oxauth/custom/pages`

 ## User guide